FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 A future version of this specification may adjust the definition of `ALIA`.
 :::

+#### `ALIA` (Alias) `g7:SUBM-ALIA`

+Indicates that the user described by the superstructure is the same person as the individual described by the referenced `INDI`.

+A `SUBM` may only have a single `INDI` linked in this way to simplify implementation of algorithms that depend on the `INDI` representing a particular user.
+Applications using `g7:ALIA` to represent a person with multiple `INDI` records should select or generate a representative `INDI` for the `SUBM`.`ALIA`.

 #### `ANCI` (Ancestor interest) `g7:ANCI`

 Indicates an interest in additional research for ancestors of this individual.